amber-lang/amber-docs/docs/0.5.0-alpha/getting_started/migration_guide.md

 // If 'Text?' was a distinct type, one might conceptually expect to 'unwrap' it.
-// However, Amber's '?' operator already handled control flow. let result = trust get_data() // 'result' was implicitly Text if successful, but the type system had 'Text?'
+// However, Amber's '?' operator already handled control flow. const result = trust get_data() // 'result' was implicitly Text if successful, but the type system had 'Text?'
 ```

 **After (Actual Interpretation):**